-And the question being put on the amondment; the Committee divided; and the names being called for, they were taken down as follows:
+And the Question being put on the amendment; the Committee divided: and the names being called for, they were taken down, as follow:

+'''

 Yeas.-Hon.
+Mr. Bureau,

+Messrs.
+Ross (Middlesex)

+Messrs.
+Bourassa,

-Mr. Bureau, Messrs.
-Bourassa, Church, Ross (Middlesex) Ross (Prince Edward) and Young.-6.
+Ross (Prince Edward) and

+Church.

+Young.-6.

+Hon, Messrs.
+Skead,

 Nays.-Hon.
 Messrs.
-Aikins, Burnham, Carrall, Chapais, Dumouchel, Ferrier, McLelan (Londonderry), Muirhead and Skead, Messrs.
-Beaty, Bowell, O'Reilly, Stephenson, Thompson (Cariboo) and Wallace (Norfolk).-15.
+Aikins,

+Burnham,

+Messrs.
+Beaty.

+,,

+Bowell,

+Carrall,

+,,

+O'Reilly,

+Chapais,

+..

+Stephenson,

+Dumouchel,

+,,

+,,

+Thompson (Cariboo) and

+Ferrier.

+,,

+Wallace (Norfolk).-15.

+McLelan (Londonderry)

+Muithead and

+'''

+[&]quot; For Alterations, and Corrections, 20 cents per hour."

-Then the main question being put; it was resolved in the affirmative.
+Then the main Question being put; it was resolved in the Affirmative.

-Mr. Wallace (Norfolk,) moved that the contract with Mr. Taylor, for Parliamentary Printing, shall close with the work of the present Session.
+Mr. Wallace (Norfolk,) moved, That the contract with Mr. Taylor, for Parliamentary Printing, shall close with the work of the present Session.

-Mr. Young moved in amendment, seconded by Mr. Church, That as the present contract of Mr. Taylor expires next year, that tenders be advertised, during the recess, for the printing of Pauliament, said tenders to be sent in before the opening of next Session.
+Mr. Young moved, in amendment, seconded by Mr. Charch, That as the present contract of Mr. Taylor expires next year, that tenders be advertised, during the recess, for the printing of Parliament, said tenders to be sent in before the opening of next Session.

-And a debate arising thereupon ;

-On motion of Mr. Bowell, it was
+And a Debate arising thereupon; On motion of Mr. Bowell, it was